-- The Chinese household savings rate, as distinct from the national savings rate, has been much lower, with the savings rate of the urban households approaching 30 percent. - The savings behaviour of Chinese households on the Mainland appears to be little different from those in Hong Kong and Taiwan at the same level of per capita household income, with an average savings rate of (urban households) of approximately 30 percent. - Household consumption has actually been growing quite rapidly, as indicated by the double-digit rates of growth of real retail sales, which are much higher than the rates of growth of real GDP $Qr_wreal household$ income.
-58
+The Chinese household savings rate, as distinct from the national savings rate, has been much lower, with the savings rate of the urban households approaching 30 percent.
+The savings behaviour of Chinese households on the Mainland of China appears to be little different from those in Hong Kong and Taiwan at the same level of per capita household income, with an average savings rate of urban households of approximately 30 percent.
+Chinese household consumption has actually been growing quite rapidly, as indicated by the double-digit rates of growth of real retail sales, which are much higher than the rates of growth of real GDP or real household income.